 We’re now at the point where most smartphones are good, but it’s not necessarily easy to find a phone that’s good for your specific needs.
-Maybe you’re into photography and want your pictures to get the most likes (get the Galaxy S7 Edge or iPhone 6s Plus).
-Or maybe you just want an affordable phone you can feel confident giving to your child (Moto G is a good pick, or the newer iPhone SE).
+Maybe you’re into photography and want your pictures to get the most likes.
+(Get the Galaxy S7 Edge or iPhone 6s Plus) Maybe you want a phone that you can take whatever punishment you dish out.
+(The Cat S60 is the phone for you.)
+Or maybe you just want an affordable phone you can feel confident giving to your child.
+(Alcatel's Onetouch Go Play is a good pick, as is the newer iPhone SE.)

-With the Galaxy S7 and S7 Edge now available, Apple has the toughest competition yet.
-While the iPhone 6s and 6s Plus remain top performers, the dramatically improved cameras in Samsung’s latest phones are noteworthy, especially for taking pictures in low light.
-Throw in a water-resistant design and particularly impressive battery life for the S7 Edge, and Samsung seems to be setting the pace for smartphones — at least until the next round of iPhones come out.
+With the Galaxy S7 and S7 Edge, Apple has the toughest competition yet.
+While the iPhone 6s and 6s Plus remain top performers, the dramatically improved cameras in Samsung’s latest phones are even better, especially for taking pictures in low light.
+Throw in a water-resistant design and particularly impressive battery life for both the S7 Edge and S7 Active, and Samsung seems to be setting the pace for smartphones — at least until the next round of iPhones come out.

 Tom’s Guide has handpicked the very best handsets for all types of shoppers based on our extensive testing.
 Check out our top picks in multiple categories, plus the latest rumors on what’s coming next.